 There was no gain or loss recognized for a change in fair market value of warrants for the period August 1, 2022, through August 3, 2022, as the warrants were not marked to market in the Predecessor's financial statements prior to the completion of the business combination.
 The warrants were marked to market as part of the Successor's accounting for the acquisition of the Predecessor and as such, was recognized through the opening balance sheet of the business acquired.
 The change in fair market value of warrants was a loss of \$1.9 million for the three months ended October 31, 2021, which reflected the increase in the estimated fair value of the Predecessor's common stock, which increased the estimated fair market value of the Predecessor's outstanding warrants.
-The reduction in change in the fair market value for warrants for the period August 1, 2022, through August 3, 2022, as compared to the three months ended October 31, 2021, is due to the fact the warrants were not marked to market as part of the Predecessor's financial statements as of August 3, 2022.
+The reduction in change in the fair market value for warrants for the period August 1, 2022, through August 3, 2022, as compared to the three months ended October 31, 2021, is due to the fact the warrants were not marked to market to market as of August 3, 2022.

-Successor Predecessor Change • August 4, 2022 through August 1, 2022 through Three Months Ended October (dollars in thousands) October 31, 2022 August 3, 2022 31, 2021 \$ % (Benefit from) provision for income taxes \$ (2,449) \$ \$ 48 \$ (48) -100 %
+Successor Pr Change (dollars in thousands) August 4, 2022 through October 31, 2022 August 1, 2022 through August 3, 2022 Three Months Ended October 31, 2021 \$ % (Benefit from) provision for income taxes \$ (2,449) \$ - \$ 48 \$ (48) -100 %

 The benefit from income taxes was \$2.4 million for the Successor Period.
-The benefit was primarily due to the impact of pre-tax losses and the reduction of deferred tax liabilities associated with the amortization of intangible assets with no tax basis acquired through the Business Combination.
+The benefit was primarily due to the impact of pretax losses and the reduction of deferred tax liabilities associated with the amortization of intangible assets with no tax basis acquired through the Business Combination.